heispv/python_class/README.md

 * [08_python_basics](https://github.com/heispv/python_class/blob/master/08_python_basics.ipynb) : In this session we talked about one the most popular libraries in python.
 Numpy is well-known python library which is used to work with arrays.
 Students should write a program to simulate rock, paper, scissors game.

 * [09_python_basics](https://github.com/heispv/python_class/blob/master/09_python_basics.ipynb) : Rock, paper, scissors game explained.
-We also searched together in Matplotlib.pytplot documentation in order to find out how can we explore a library's documentation and apply them in our programming for the first time.
+We also searched in Matplotlib.pytplot documentation to find out how to explore a library's documentation and apply them in a program.

 * [10_python_basics](https://github.com/heispv/python_class/blob/master/10_python_basics.ipynb) : In this session we continued to talk about Matplotlib library and at the end we had a brief introduction to pandas library.
 Students should explore kaggle and w3schools to complete some courses and read some documentations.